petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 - Supported OS type like Linux or Windows
 - A description of the VM application

-## VM application versions
+## VM Application versions

 VM application versions are the deployable resource.
 Versions are defined with the following properties:

 - Version number
 - Link to the application package file in a storage account
-- Install string for installing the application
+- Install string to properly install the application
-- Remove string to show how to properly remove the app
+- Remove string to properly remove the application
+- Update string to properly update the VM application to a newer version
 - Package file name to use when it's downloaded to the VM
-- Configuration file name to be used to configure the app on the VM
+- Configuration file name to be used to configure the application on the VM
 - A link to the configuration file for the VM application, which you can include license files
-- Update string for how to update the VM application to a newer version
 - End-of-life date.
-End-of-life dates are informational; you're still able to deploy VM application versions past the end-of-life date.
+End-of-life dates are informational; you're still able to deploy VM Application versions past the end-of-life date.
 - Exclude from latest.
 You can keep a version from being used as the latest version of the application.
 - Target regions for replication
 - Replica count per region